soohyuk-cho/ppr106a/team/index.md

 <h1 style="text-align: center;">SooHyuk Cho</h1>

 **SooHyuk** is a junior double majoring in CS and DS.
-He's exploring various subfields of EEECS; from computer system and architecture to robotics & control theory.
+He's exploring various subfields of EECS; from computer system and architecture to robotics & control theory.
 He has research background in ML and computer architecture.

 ![Sameer](../assets/img/Sameer.png)